tabreturn/tabreturn.github.io/_posts/2020-07-14-blender_creative_coding--1.2-_scripting_tools.md

   <figcaption>Figure 1.2.2: The code for the move operation (highlighted green)</figcaption>
 </figure>

 What you see in the Info editor is the Python code to perform that last move operation.
-In the next section, you'll use it to repeat the operation with the Python Console.
+Next, you'll use it to repeat the operation with the Python Console.
 For now, it's not important to know how this code works.

 ## The Python Console